Whether you're new to telecommuting or have been working remotely for years, here are 8 tips for success while working away from the office.

 Attracting and Retaining Employees: Remember Your Remote Employees

 If you have administrative or traditional desk positions, remote work arrangements may have already become the norm for some of your workers.
 Although it may feel like it’s incentive enough for employees to work remotely, it’s easy for them to feel isolated from the team.
 Remember to include these employees in your motivation initiatives and company events to help them feel included and engaged.

 Attracting and Retaining Employees: Use an Applicant Tracking System

 Because small businesses have limited resources, it’s important to be as efficient as possible.
 Leveraging technology through an applicant tracking system (ATS) is a simple way to become more efficient.
 An ATS collects and stores candidate resumes and automates traditional recruiting tasks while giving candidates a better experience applying for your jobs.
 This will help you attract a better applicant pool while reducing costs and saving you valuable time.

 If it sounds too good to be affordable, there are several feasible options in the market.
 Stratus.hr even offers a custom-built ATS through its HR Technology Suite to all clients at no additional cost.

 Attracting and Retaining Employees: Final Thoughts

 If you’ve already implemented each of these tips and still feel like you’re behind the curve, try tweaking what you’ve already implemented.
 When is the last time you looked closely at your turnover and assessed your managers?
 Are your benefits really attracting and retaining key talent?
 Do you have room for improvement with creating more flexible work options?
 Is your ATS working against you?

 For more suggestions, please contact your certified Stratus.hr expert.
 Not a current Stratus.hr client?
-Complete the form below and our team will contact you shortly!
+Request a free consultation and our team will contact you shortly!